mapbender/mapbender/docs/controllers/controllers.md

  /application/{slug}/element/{id}/{action} => Mapbender\CoreBundle\Controller\ApplicationController->elementAction($slug, $id, $action)
 ```

+> [!NOTE]
-**Note:** This controller calls the **httpAction** method if the element class and passes the $action parameter and returns the response given by that function.
+> This controller calls the *httpAction* method if the element class and passes the $action parameter and returns the response given by that function.
 So for the real magic for element Ajax behaviour take a look at the httpAction method of the elements.

 ### Backend

-The backend is handled by the ManagerBundle, which provides (will provide) a consistent backend for managing all aspects of a Mapbender application: applications, layers, elements, users, settings.
+The backend is handled by the ManagerBundle, which provides a consistent backend for managing all aspects of a Mapbender application: applications, layers, elements, users, and settings.

 For each section an own controller class exists within this bundle:

-* ApplicationController - Manage applications
+* **ApplicationController**: Manage applications
-* GroupController - Manage user groups
+* **GroupController**: Manage user groups
-* LayerController - Manage layers
+* **LayerController**: Manage layers
-* RepositoryController - Manage the layer repository
+* **RepositoryController**: Manage the layer repository
-* SettingsController - Manage common settings
+* **SettingsController**: Manage common settings
-* UserController - Manage users
+* **UserController**: Manage users
-* plus an ManagerController which provides some common functionality for the other controllers.
+* **ManagerController**: Provides common functionality for the other controllers

 Each of the these controllers (right now work is going on within the ApplicationController) is a good example of what we think of as good kinda RESTful URLs.